 So when Chris fell in love with climbing, I knew I was in for a major shake up of my beliefs.
 And I wasn’t super excited about it.

 He was pumped to go to the gym and build his skill set every Saturday morning.
-So we went for 4 months straight, him bouncing off the walls and me begrudglingly, but infected by his enthusiasm.
+So we went for 4 months straight, him practically running up walls and me begrudglingly infected by his enthusiasm.

 In the end, I did not decide to climb FOR HIM.

 But I did decide to climb WITH HIM, because I knew in my heart -- even during my meltdown-crying-out-of-abject-terror moments -- this experience would somehow be good for me.

 Not all experiences are like that.
 Some are just plain off the table (ahem, bungee jumping), but this one *seemed* like a reasonable amount of risk with potentially a lot of reward for me.
 I wasn’t quite sure what that reward would be, but I had a feeling it would be there for me if I persisted.

 Plus I’m fairly easily convinced to try new things if someone else is really excited.
 A very exploitable character flaw, I've found over the years.